 There’s only one way to say it.
 The Greatest Showman is a Disneyfied depiction of P.T.
 Barnum’s founding of the Greatest Show on Earth.
-You’d probably love it if you aren’t fussy about historical accuracy.
+You’d love it if you aren’t fussy about historical accuracy.

 The Greatest Showman Synopsis